xStarbound/xStarbound/doc/lua/item.md

-# item
+# `item`

-The `item` table is available in all scripted items and contains functions relating to the item itself.
+The `item` table is available in all item scripts and contains functions relating to the item itself.

 ---